JulianWogersien/performance_measure/README.md

 - Mode
 - Raw samples

 To access these statistics, call the corresponding functions provided by the Measurer instance.

 ## Plotting

-You can plot the times using the plot function
+You can plot the times using the plot function\
+To use plotting you have to enable the "plot" feature

 ## Saving Samples

 If you wish to save the measured samples to a file, you can use the `save_samples` function provided by the Measurer instance.

 ## Example Usage